Terms and Conditions of Sale

 12.4 In the event of a dispute regarding a part of the invoice, the part of the invoice that is not in dispute must be paid in accordance with the previous provisions.

 12.6 Duynie is entitled to deduct any amounts it owes to the Customer from any amount that the Customer owes to Duynie, or to other group members that are part of Coöperatie Koninklijke Cosun U.A.
 All of the costs associated with debt collection, such as postage, telephone and internal administration charges, as well as the entire costs of legal proceedings and all judicial and extrajudicial legal costs, such to include costs not assessed by a judicial body, shall be for the account of the Customer.
-The extrajudicial costs shall amount to at least 15% of the claim with a minimum of EUR 750.
+The extrajudicial costs shall amount to at least 15% of the claim with a minimum of £750 Sterling.

 Article 13 Dissolution

-13.2 In the event that the agreement is dissolved on one or several grounds specified in the previous paragraph, any claim that Duynie has against the Customer will be payable immediately, provided that it has not yet been paid.
+13.2 In the event that the agreement is dissolved on one or several grounds specified in the previous paragraph, any claim that Duynie has against the Buyer will be payable immediately, provided that it has not yet been paid.